A collection of organic herbal teas including tulsi, ginger, turmeric and amla — an ultimate guide to herbal tea types and benefits

 Traditional tea is made from the leaves of a plant, Camellia sinensis.
 It is naturally high in caffeine and is stimulating in nature.
 Traditional tea (black or green) has, over time, come to become a social, cultural, and daily beverage.

 Herbal teas, on the other hand, are made from roots, leaves, seeds, spices, & different herbs.
-These are naturally low on caffeine content and are traditionally used for their therapeutic benefits, depending on the body’s needs and gentle support to overall health.
+These are naturally low in caffeine and are traditionally used for therapeutic benefits.
+They can support the body’s needs and overall health.

 Herbal teas are commonly used -